-A lighthouse is a high tower equipped with a bright light and lenses that help guide ships to port at night and alert sailors about sandbars, reefs and rocky coastlines.
+A lighthouse is a high tower equipped with bright light and lenses that help guide ships to port at night and alert sailors about sandbars, reefs, and rocky coastlines.

 However, some are built on top of high cliffs, further inland or offshore, depending on the geomorphology of the site.

 The distance from which you can see the light beam varies from 20 miles (32 kilometers) to 50 miles (80 kilometers).